-All 4-H Common Measures tools are designed to be administered post-program.
+All 4-H Common Measures 2.0 tools are designed to be administered post-program.
 If these tools are a fit for your 4-H programming efforts, please use!
-(However, if you're administering a statewide program use the evaluation designed specifically for that program).
-Please send completed surveys and cover sheet to the State 4-H office!
-A logic model, reference table, item listing, and printable tools are available at http://www.4-H.org/commonmeasures.
+(However, if you're administering a statewide program or an Issue Team program use the evaluation designed specifically for that program).
+A complete listing of resources and tools are available at http://www.4-H.org/commonmeasures.

-Data from these studies will be collected until October 1, 2016.
+Data from these studies will be collected until October 1, 2017.
 Please review the Collection Guidelines before administering the survey.
 Youth can complete any of these surveys online through the use of custom web-links, or the surveys can be printed and completed on paper.
 If completed on paper, mail the completed surveys and a completed cover sheet to the state 4-H office.

 114 Ag Hall